udexon/GOEHDOM/HGM_Reverse_Eng.md

 A program is a finished product by a programmer.
 Need to use HGM to create whole program, or just incrementally work out the incremental patches?
 Incremental patches are good enough first targets.
 Do this first.

 Start with the classic sort is made of swap algorithm?
+Phos PHP JavaScript example?

 :: notes